 To obtain the translations of a word, first place the text cursor on it.
 The word's language doesn't matter - it is recognized automatically by TextMaker.
-Then invoke the Tools > Berlitz command (keyboard shortcut: Ctrl F7).
+Then invoke the Tools > Berlitz menu command.

 TextMaker now searches for the word in the Berlitz translation dictionaries.